Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 Insight:
 These are the most valuable startups in the dataset, often industry leaders or heavily backed by investors.
 Useful for spotting unicorns or market disruptors.
+---

-7.Average Number of Investors by Industry
+7. Average Number of Investors by Industry

 <img width="599" alt="Screenshot 2025-06-03 at 11 26 09 PM" src="https://github.com/user-attachments/assets/8fbb99b5-381b-4aa6-8d5b-18cf9d477023" />